Wolf Conservation Expedition, Ethiopia

 - Intimate group of 2-4 wolf watchers

-- Financial donation to help support the long term survival of the Ethiopian wolves
+- Includes a financial donation to help support the long term survival of the Ethiopian wolves

 Ethiopian wolves are the rarest African carnivore, and the only wolf in Africa.
 Fewer than 400 wolves remain in a handful of mountain enclaves, and more than half are found in the Bale Mountains.
 This is the best place to see wolves in Ethiopia.
-The Bale Mountains are the ‘Roof of Africa’ – with a 1,000km2 of Afroalpine meadows and Erica moorlands this is indeed the largest mountain plateau in the continent.
+The Bale Mountains are the ‘Roof of Africa’ – with a 1,000km2 of Afroalpine meadows and Erica moorlands this is the largest mountain plateau in the continent.
 The wolves are the guardians of these magical lands whihc are still only visited by a handful of lupine enthusiasts.